 Both of these via ferratas can be done as a loop from the Paolina Hut where you’ll be spending the first night.
 Once you get to the hut, it will probably be too early to check-in.

 You can store some of your stuff at the hut leaving only enough supplies in your backpack for a day excursion.
 Head out to complete these ferratas before returning to the hut in the afternoon.

-Individually they are marked as a 2B (lower – intermediate) and a 1A (Beginner) routes so as long as you’re sure footed and have the right equipment, you should give them a try.
+Individually they are marked as 2B (lower – intermediate) and 1A (Beginner) routes so as long as you’re sure-footed and have the right equipment, you should give them a try.

-Follow the path 539 then 549 eastward toward rifugio Roda da Vaél (named the same as the Via Ferrata).
-It’s a flat jaunt and a great warm up.
+Follow path 539 then 549 eastward toward Rifugio Roda da Vaél (named the same as the Via Ferrata).
+It’s a flat jaunt and a great warm-up.
 It takes around 30 minutes to reach the start.

 The loop takes around 5-7 hours so providing you get an early lift, once you’re back at the Paolina hut you’ll have plenty of time to relax and regain your strength for the following day.

 Opening dates, prices, accommodation options, and a booking portal for the Paolina Hut can be found here.
 It’s a well-situated hut but because of the chairlift access, does become quite busy with people dining there for lunch.